dungbv99/ML-DM/README.md

 # ML-DM

-Project in machine learning and data mining subject in university to visualize and evaluate data of 5000 movies
+Project in machine learning and data mining subject in university to visualize and evaluate data of 5000 movies see my result in ML-Report.pdf